-- Performance results are provided to all medical groups who submit data for this state-wide measure.
-Results are provided annually. - Measure is publicly reported on the MN HealthScores website and as a part of the MNCM Annual Health Care Quality Report, Annual Disparities by Insurance Type and Disparities by Race, Ethnicity, Language, Country of Origin, and is the focus of several issue briefs. - The measure is used in all primary care clinics in MN and bordering communities in Wisconsin, North Dakota, South Dakota and Iowa. - The measure is included in the Minnesota Department of Health's Statewide Quality Reporting and Measurement System.
+Performance results are provided to all medical groups who submit data for this state-wide measure.
+Results are provided annually.

+- Measure is publicly reported on the MN HealthScores website and as a part of the MNCM Annual Health Care Quality Report, Annual Disparities by Insurance Type and Disparities by Race, Ethnicity, Language, Country of Origin, and is the focus of several issue briefs. - The measure is used in all primary care clinics in MN and bordering communities in Wisconsin, North Dakota, South Dakota and Iowa.